 There is a range of approaches for linking data, which can provide differing levels of accuracy and data loss.
 It is often necessary to strike a balance between good matching accuracy and loss of too many records.
 Consideration should be given to the effects of a selected linkage procedure on data quality.
 In particular, if the process could cause systematic loss or mismatching of a particular type of record, this could have downstream implications in model assumptions and algorithm training.

-- the Office for National Statistics collects a range of health-related microdata at their ONS virtual microdata lab
+the Office for National Statistics collects a range of health-related microdata at their ONS virtual microdata lab

-Training vs deployment
+Training versus deployment

 Be clear on the strengths and limitations of the training versus deployment data set.
 If the algorithm has been built on a training set and not yet deployed in a real-world clinical implementation, transparency should be shown to that effect.
 Demonstrate whether the algorithm is published in a real-world deployed environment or a training environment.